 What’s your overarching topic for the podcast?

-Virtually all the podcasts I listen to have higher level topics that they don’t stray from too far.
-Yes they have episodes that are at the edges of that stated topic but overall the sales podcast won’t be talking about something totally unrelated to sales.
+Virtually all the podcasts I listen to have higher-level topics that they don’t stray from too far.
+Yes, they have episodes that are at the edges of that stated topic, but overall the sales podcast won’t be talking about something totally unrelated to sales.

-Just like any content marketing channel consider:
+Just like any content marketing channel, consider the following:

 - What’s already out there?